josdem/hugo/content/techtalk/spring/spring_webflux_cucumber.md

 }
 ```

+`@SpringBootApplication` disables MongoDB database auto-configuration.
 It is time to execute this command, so we can get our Spring Boot application up and running.

 ```bash
 gradle bootRun